 One important concept for antennas is called the bandwidth.
 Since a single antenna can radiate multiple frequencies of radiation, we can define bandwidth as the difference between the highest and lowest frequencies of radiation.
 This concept will become important when we discuss the cellular grid.
 Most cell phone systems operate in the 3-30 GHz (billion Hertz) range.

 To make an antenna, we need a piece of wire hooked up to an alternating current source that can accelerate the electrons in the wire at the frequency we want to radiate.
 When the electrons move, they cause a change in the electric field that consequently causes a shift in the magnetic field around.
 This process continues and the result is electromagnetic waves.
-There needs to be impedance matching with the incoming transmission line, as otherwise, the propagating signals will become out of phase with each other and power will be lost.
+There needs to be impedance matching with the incoming transmission line, however, as otherwise, the propagating signals will become out of phase with each other and power will be lost.
 This mostly matters at higher frequencies, which is important for cellular communications.

 One cool thing you can do with antennas is putting many of them together in an array.
 This allows you to interfere the waves with each other in such a way that increases your directivity.
 They are also generally more efficient as they can radiate more power and increase the signal-to-noise ratio of the incoming messages.

 If you haven’t, make sure you read the definition of bandwidth above, as it will be important later.